When Should You Start Your Registration Log Book?

 You must have worked a minimum of 3,300 hours (about two years).
-A minimum of 12 months of this experience must be after completing your masters.
+A minimum of 12 months of this experience must be after completing your Masters of Architecture.

 You need to be able to log these hours against 15 specific performance criteria, under the categories of Project Briefing, Pre-Design, Conceptual Design, Detailed Design, Documentation, Procurement, and Construction Stage.

 Hours are logged under three levels of experience; ‘Observer’, ‘Participant’ and ‘Executive’.

 (For more information, you can download How To Logbook from the AACA website.)

 If you are a student and not yet working, I suggest that the key takeaway is that you need broad experience before you can seek registration.